What is a code of contact?

 - Identity policing, including but not limited to intentional misgendering

-- Violence in all its forms, including but not limited to sexual harassment/sexual assault
+- Violence in all its forms, including but not limited to sexual harassment/

 The code of contact also serves to remind us of the values, needs, and desires that bring us together in collective action.
 It is a working document, embodying our learning process and cumulative experience, and may be revised/amended in due course.